kwonus/Quelle/Quelle-AVX.md

 Quelle, IPA: [kɛl], in French means "What? or Which?".
 As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
 You could think of the Quelle HMI as an evolution of Clarity HMI.
 However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varied so dramatically from the Clarity spec, that a new name was the best way forward.
 Truly, Quelle HMI incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.

-In 2023, Quelle-AVX 2.0 was released.
+In 2023, Quelle 2.0 was released.
 This new release is not a radical divergence from version 1.
 Most of the changes are centered around macros, control variables, filters, and export directives.
-Search syntax has remained almost entirely unchanged.
+Search syntax has remained largely unchanged.
 It turned out that the PEG grammar had some  ambiguity differentiating between the various implicit actions.
 To eliminate that ambiguity, new operators were introduced  [We added $ % and || to name a few] .
-These additions also reduced the need for clause delimiters.
+These additions also reduce the need for clause delimiters.
 The version 2 spec feels more streamlined, more intuitive, and comes with a working revision of the PEG grammar.
-Implicit actions for Macros have been reclassified as *apply* and *invoke* [those verbs replace *save* and *execute* respectively] .
-These new verbs align with the metaphor of labeling.
-As Quelle-AVX is the only current known reference implementation of Quelle, it is likely that Vanilla-Quelle will eventually undergo this same evolution.
+Implicit actions for Macros are now referred to as *apply* and *invoke* [those verbs replace *save* and *execute* respectively].

 The one change to the search specification in Quelle 2.0 is the dropping of support for bracketed search terms.
-While parsing these artifacts was easy with the PEG grammar, implementing the search from the parse was quite complex.
+While parsing these artifacts was easy within the PEG grammar, implementing the search from the parse was quite complex.
 That seldom-used feature doubled the complexity of corresponding search-algorithms.
-Having successfully implemented bracketed terms in the AV-Bible Windows application, I make make two strong assessments:
+Having successfully implemented bracketed terms in the AV-Bible Windows application, I will make two strong assertions about bracketed terms:

 1. implementation was intensely complex
 2. almost no one used it.

-For those two reasons, we have nixed the feature from the updated spec.
-An upcoming feature, that provides some overlapping functionality. is discussed in more detail in the ***Filtering Results*** section of this document.
+For those two reasons, we have nixed bracketed terms from the grammar in the updated spec.

 Every attempt has been made to make Quelle consistent with itself.
 Some constructs are in place to make parsing unambiguous, other constructs are biased toward ease of typing (such as limiting keystrokes that require the shift key).
 Of course, other command languages also influence our syntax, to make things more intuitive for a polyglot.
 In all, Quelle represents an easy to type and easy to learn HMI.
-Moreover, simple search statements look no different than they might appear today in a Google or Bing search box.
+Moreover, simple search statements look no different than they might appear today in Google or Bing.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)

 ### II.
 Addendum

-Quelle-AVX extends baseline Vanilla-Quelle to include AVX-specific constructs.
+AVX-Quelle extends baseline Vanilla-Quelle to include AVX-specific constructs.
 Each section below identifies specialized constructs for parsing AVX commands using the Quelle parser.

 Vanilla Quelle specifies two possible implementation levels: